“William has a particular interest in financial remedy proceedings and is widely instructed in complex financial disputes.

-His cases frequently involve business assets, such as farms, limited companies and sole traders, inherited money, substantial pension funds, including military pensions, assets out of the jurisdiction, third party interests including family trusts and bankruptcy proceedings, passport seizing orders and injunctive relief.
+His cases frequently involve business assets including farms, limited companies and sole traders, inherited money, substantial pension funds, including military pensions, assets out of the jurisdiction, third party interests including family trusts and bankruptcy proceedings.

 William also regularly represents parents seeking financial provision for children pursuant to Schedule 1 Children Act 1989 and non-married couples or family members who are involved in property disputes pursuant to the Trusts of Land and Appointment of Trustees Act 1996.